hochmuth/SQL_convert_generator/README.md

 # SQL convert generator

-A simple python tool for creating SQL convert statements for SAP tables.
+A simple python tool for creating SQL create table/bulk insert/convert statements for SAP tables.

-How it works:

-Place the two files ('SQL_convert_into_file.py' and 'SQL_fields.py') into the folder with the text files you want to import and run the  'SQL_convert_into_file.py' using Python/Anaconda/etc. It parses through the files, selecting headers, splitting them into column names, and finally generates a SQL script that you can run on the SQL server to import your data.

-Note:

-The resulting SQL script uses Bulk Insert that for some reason require your files to be encoded as Big Endian.
-For that reason I'm attaching a small PowerShell script that converts your text files to BE.
-(However, the Python scripts expects Unicode.)

-Files:

-SQL_convert_into_file.py - main logic.

-SQL_fields.py - contains two lists - dates and decimals.
-Each contains SAP filenames that need to be converted to date/decimal.
-This works, because as far as I know, the same field names always belong to the same data type, no matter what table they're in.

-all_files_to_BE.ps1 - converts all files in the directory to Big Endian (see note above).
-Simply run it via PowerShell.
+It parses through text files stored in one folder, reads the headers, and compares the field names against the DD03L table to determine data types.
+If successful, the SQL import procedure is generated as a separate file.
+It also creates a log file with recognized data types.

+The code is written for Python 3.6.

+Dependencies:
+Pandas (tested on version 0.23.4)

+Requirements:
+- The SAP text files need to be in the form of standardized, clean data, with headers in the first row (headers need to have technical names - BUKRS, ERDAT, etc.).
+- Same encoding must be used for all text files.
+- All files need to have the same extension (tested on txt and csv).
+- If possible, the file name should be identical to the table name (i.e. the MKPF table should be stored in a MKPF.csv file).
+Joined tables are not required to follow this rule.